 And I have never worked for anybody else since then.

-When you’re on your own, you have to learn to hack your productivity.
+When you’re on your own, you have to learn and apply productivity hacks.
 After all, it all rides on you.
 There’s nobody there to set you right… except, perhaps, the size of your bank account.

 So, I sat down and listed out a whopper list of 101 productivity hacks.
 Many of them I do personally.
 Some of them are, quite frankly, reminders to myself. 🙂